- <div style="background-image:url(/live/image/gid/10/width/1600/height/300/crop/1/29874_header-aerial.rev.1450207337.jpg)"/>

 Summer at Lake Forest College has something for everyone, from undergraduate courses open to the community as part of Summer Session, our Summer Language Institute that will give you a global edge, and Writing By The Lake community seminar for the writer in all of us.
 Courses begin in May and last through the summer.
 Learn more at Access Summer.

 Visiting students of all ages may apply to take classes to work towards a bachelor’s degree at a college other than Lake Forest College, or to prepare for graduate study.

-Students may apply as a community education student but admission does not grant the student degree-seeking status.
-Students may take courses on a part-time or full-time basis and their continued enrollment is conditional upon attaining satisfactory progress.
-All credits earned may be applied toward a degree at Lake Forest College.The Office of Admissions will review a student’s performance at the end of each semester.
-Students who demonstrate the ability to complete their coursework successfully may submit a change of status application to become fully matriculated students.)
+Students may take courses on a part-time or full-time basis.
+All credits earned may be applied toward a degree at Lake Forest College.
+(The Office of Admissions will review a student’s performance at the end of each semester.
+Students who demonstrate the ability to complete their coursework successfully may submit a change of status application to apply to become fully matriculated students.)

 Students currently enrolled in high school may apply to take courses at Lake Forest while they are enrolled in high school.
 A reduced tuition rate is offered.
 All credits earned may be applied toward a degree at Lake Forest College.